Freetrade vs eToro

 More Info

-Both Freetrade and eToro have access to the main stock exchanges, such as the London Stock Exchange, NASDAQ and New York Stock Exchange (NYSE).
-The main exchange that Freetrade doesn’t have is the Toronto Stock Exchange.
+Both Freetrade and eToro have access to the main stock exchanges, such as the London Stock Exchange (LSE), Nasdaq and the New York Stock Exchange (NYSE).

 But as anybody who’s been using Freetrade for a few years will tell you, not all stocks are available in Freetrade’s freemium version (AKA “Freetrade Basic”).
 We’ve seen Freetrade withholding more and more features for paying customers only, as it looks for ways to be a profitable business.
-In fact, “Basic” gives you access to around a quarter of the stocks available through its paid plans.
-That’s not a problem if you’re just investing in the big brands, but if you’re following through on an obscure tip, you might be disappointed.
+Freetrade basic does give you access to over 4,000 stocks, which is fairly similar to eToro’s 3,000 – but eToro has a wider range of markets.

 Winner: eToro